action-raptor/action-raptor/README.md

 - start a postgres db
   - the app is expecting db name "postgres", username "postgres", and port 5432
   - this comes for free if you start postgres with `brew services start postgresql`
-- run migrations `yarn run migrations-local up`
+- run migrations `yarn run migrate-local up`
 - start the server `yarn run start-local`

 Check that the app is running by going to localhost:5000 in a browser.
 You should see that the service is "up".